 Chipeta Lake State Wildlife Area

-Right in the town of Montrose, this small State Wildlife Area is a nice little island of trees and water that attracts migrant and breeding birds.
+Right in the town of Montrose, this small lake is a nice little island of trees and water that attracts migrant and breeding birds.
 The small ponds may have ducks at any season; the reeds around the edge will produce Common Yellowthroat and Song Sparrow in summer; and the trees around the edge and along the river are great places to look for the pendulous nests of Bullock’s Orioles.
 With luck, you might find a Gray Catbird or a covey of Gambel’s Quail.

 Attractions: The Ute Mountain Ute museum, on Chipeta Road as you drive in, is worth a stop.